Frequently Asked Questions about Studying Abroad

 Exchanges and Study Abroad

 You'll need to decide as soon as possible.
-The Study Abroad' option for most students is usually in the first teaching block of your second year of studies, so you'll need to start considering this during your first year.
-Contact your Erasmus+ departmental coordinator to explore your options.
+The Study Abroad' option for most students is usually in the second or third year of studies of a four-year degree, so you'll need to start considering this during your first year.
+Contact your Exchanges Coordinator of your School to explore your options.

 As a result of the UK leaving the European Union, we won't be able to offer the Erasmus+ scheme after May 2023.
 But, if you study with us between now and May 2023, you may still be able to apply to take part in Erasmus+.
 For the academic year 2022/23, we’re in discussions with EU partners to ensure current opportunities to study abroad remain.